blippar/webar-sdk-example/README.md

   2. Webcam view with a hand animation guide.
   3. Move the phone slowly left and right while the camera is looking at a textured/patterned surface.
 It should not be shiny, over-bright or low-light.
   4. When the surface is detected, a 3d model 'll appear on the surface.

+## Known Issues

+  1. Hosting it  on a subfolder path like `https://example.com/surface/` is not supported in this Alpha release.
+  2. When looking around the 3D object, the object rotates incorrectly.
+  3. Sometimes the object moves along with the phone.
+  4. Slowness on iOS Safari browser.